craigerskine/goblingang.rocks/_design/lore-tracks.md

 ## 🛼 6.
 Hymn to the Great Rolling One

 **Story:** They reach the sacred underground altar.
-Blorbo leads a ritual — a pounding, rhythmic chant to the Great Rolling One.
+Thumpgut leads a ritual — a pounding, rhythmic chant to the Great Rolling One.
 Glowing runes, ancient bowling balls with divine carvings, and rhythmic chanting echo through the halls.
 The Hollow King appears briefly in vision — weeping.

 **Musical Idea:**